dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/intro.md

 This course will be for credit as P/D/F.  A passing grade will be determined from course participation and problem sets.
 A passing student should show sufficient engagement with the material.

+## Errors and Corrections

+See an error?
+Please file a bug report on teh [Github page](https://github.com/dkeathley/JPyBook-6.S097-IAP2023-Ultrafast-Photonics).

 # Table of Contents

 ```{tableofcontents}